Get In Touch

 The Integration of Artificial Intelligence and Machine Learning in Medical Devices

-In recent years there have been multiple revisions and new additions to regulations concerning technologies in the healthcare industry.
-With the forward march of artificial intelligence (AI) and its subfield – machine learning (ML) – guidelines and rules require more careful consideration.
+In recent years, regulations on healthcare technologies have undergone multiple revisions and additions.
+With the rapid advancement of artificial intelligence (AI) and machine learning (ML), guidelines and rules now require more careful evaluation.

 How can AI and ML benefit the healthcare industry?